Oreki-5/Oreki-5/README.md

 - Tableau

 Im Currently learning:
-- Angular jS
-- Advance Excel
+- Spring Boot

 Looking for a job in:
-- Game Development
+- Game Developer
-- javaScript
-- Software testing
-- SQL
+- Back-end Developer